Skip to content

 Caching Data in the Cloud

-The service generator tool accepts an OData CSDL XML file (for OData version 2.0 or 4.0) as input and generates a Java EE web application project that can build a deployable WAR file for the implementation of an OData service.
+The service generator tool accepts an OData CSDL XML file (for OData version 2.0 or 4.0) as input and generates a Java web application project that can build a deployable WAR file for the implementation of an OData service.
 This document describes how to annotate the OData CSDL XML file to configure a Cache Database.

 Note